White paper: “Enabling next-gen power and RF GaN devices with optimized silicon and SOI substrates”

 GaN growth and substrate selection

 GaN growth has become increasingly critical for high-performance power and RF applications.
 Epitaxial methods, such as Metal-Organic Chemical Vapor Deposition (MOCVD), are commonly used to grow GaN on various substrates, including silicon (Si), bonded Silicon-On-Insulator (SOI), silicon carbide (SiC), and sapphire.
-As illustrated in Table 1, each substrate offers distinct advantages and challenges in terms of GaN growth, affecting factors like cost, thermal management, and lattice matching.
+As illustrated in Figure 2, each substrate offers distinct advantages and challenges in terms of GaN growth, affecting factors like cost, thermal management, and lattice matching.

 Although SiC and sapphire are much more suitable for GaN growth in terms of thermal and lattice mismatch, they are expensive, limited in wafer size, and they cannot easily be integrated into standard Si-based processes.

-Table 1 Different substrates for GaN epitaxial growth.
+Figure 2 Different substrates for GaN epitaxial growth.

 Silicon is cost-efficient and scalable choice